cdpierse/GameOfLife_Golang/README.md

 # GameOfLife_Golang
- Learning Go through the game of life!
+Learning Go Lang with Conways's Game Of Life!